davidlacedonia/javascript/es6_and_beyond/API_additions/README.md

 ### Number.isNaN(..)

-Global `isNan(..)` utility has been broken since its inception, in that it returns `true` for things that are not numbers, not just for the actual `NaN` value, because it coerces the argument to a number type.
-ES6 addas a fixed utility `Number.isNaN(..)`.
+Global `isNaN(..)` utility has been broken since its inception, in that it returns `true` for things that are not numbers, not just for the actual `NaN` value, because it coerces the argument to a number type.
+ES6 adds a fixed utility `Number.isNaN(..)`.

 ### Number.isFinite(..)